ATV 'wheelchairs' allow people with mobility issues to go off-roading

 Though they are ATV-like, the scooters are technically considered power-driven mobility devices.
 That enables riders with mobility impairment to be able to take these anywhere a pedestrian is allowed to walk—including local parks, state parks, and nature trails.
 Most scooters and transporters like segways are banned from certain public areas with a lot of foot traffic.

-Lemay said he plans to donate proceeds to non-profits like Paralyzed Veterans of America, Barrow Neurological Foundation and Ability 360.
+Lemay says a donor has purchased chairs and donated them to the non-profits Ability360, Paralyzed Veterans of America, and Barrow Neurological Foundation.

 “It’s made a huge difference in my life and I know absolutely it’s going to make a huge difference in many, many people's lives here in the U.S.,” Kneale said.
 “I can't wait for my next adventure.”